preciousyaks17/Tracksify-Frontend/README.md

 Assigned tasks/projects from the Admin/employer, Allows User/employee receive a designated space to update project progress, ensuring transparency and accountability.

 **Installation**

-Restore NuGet Packages: .NET restore
-Create a MySQL database.
-Update the connection string in the appsettings.json file.
-Apply migrations and run the Api

 Install Dependencies: npm install

 Configure Environment Variables: